RMS Dunottar Castle

-Construction and Service
+Construction and service

-The Dunottar Castle was built at Govan Shipyards in 1889 by the Fairfield Shipbuilding and Engineering Company for the Castle Line, passing to the Union Castle Line in 1900.
+Dunottar Castle was built at Govan Shipyards in 1889 by the Fairfield Shipbuilding and Engineering Company for the Castle Line, passing to the Union Castle Line in 1900.
 She became famous in the 1890s for reducing the voyage from Southampton, England, to Cape Town, South Africa, from 42 to 17 days and 20 hours.
 In 1894 she grounded for two tides near the Eddystone Lighthouse.
 She was refitted in 1897 when the funnels were heightened, her yards were removed and she was given a wheelhouse.

 Troop ship

 In November 1899 Dunottar Castle was requisitioned as a troop ship in the Second Boer War.
 She carried General Redvers Buller and 1,500 troops to Cape Town for Boer War duties and on the following voyage carried Lord Roberts and Lord Kitchener.
 In the war she made frequent trips between Britain and the Cape Colony and carried some of the most famous Boer War warriors of the time, including two famous scouts, Major Frederick Russell Burnham and Col. Robert Baden-Powell, as well as a young war correspondent for the Morning Post by the name of Winston Churchill.

-In 1904 Dunottar Castle was laid up at Netley in Southampton Water, but by 1907 she was being chartered to the Panama Railroad Co. for their New York to Colon (Panama Canal) service.
+In 1904 Dunottar Castle was laid up at Netley in Southampton Water, but by 1907 she was being chartered to the Panama Railroad Co. for their New York to Colón (Panama Canal) service.
 In 1908 she was chartered to Sir Henry Lunn Ltd for cruises to Norway and the Mediterranean, and in 1911 she took guests to the Delhi Durbar of King George V.

-Union-Castle became part of the Royal Mail Group in 1912, and Dunottar Castle was sold to the Royal Mail Steam Packet Company in 1913 as the Caribbean.
+Union-Castle became part of the Royal Mail Group in 1912, and Dunottar Castle was sold to the Royal Mail Steam Packet Company in 1913 as Caribbean.
 In 1914 she was requisitioned as HMS Caribbean for World War I, initially as a troop ship to bring soldiers from Canada to Europe and later as an Armed Merchant Cruiser.
 But after it was found that she was unsuitable to carry gun mountings, she was converted into a dockyard workers' accommodation ship in May 1915.

 Loss

-Caribbean sailed for Scapa Flow on 24 September 1915, but foundered at noon on 26 September, about 35 mi south of Cape Wrath, Scotland.
-Several ships were despatched to assist when her SOS message was received, but most were obliged to turn back due to the poor weather.
-Some trawlers from Stornoway and the light cruiser HMS Birkenhead managed to reach the scene.
-An attempt by the Birkenhead to place the Caribbean under tow failed, but most of the crew were rescued in the night.
+Caribbean sailed for Scapa Flow on 24 September 1915, but started taking on water at noon on 26 September, about 35 mi south of Cape Wrath, Scotland.
+Three Naval trawlers and two Armed yachts were despatched to assist when her SOS message was received, but the two yachts were obliged to turn back due to the poor weather.
+The three trawlers from Stornoway and the light cruiser HMS Birkenhead managed to reach the scene.
+An attempt by Birkenhead to place Caribbean under tow failed, but most of the crew were rescued at Midnight.

-The Caribbean sank early on 27 September, and the 15 crewmen still aboard died.
+The Caribbean sank 7:15 AM on 27 September, and the 15 crewmen still aboard died.
 The ensuing Court of Enquiry later blamed the ship's carpenter for being insufficiently familiar with the ship and for failing to shut all the scuttles.
-Like most of the crew, he had joined the ship just 10 days earlier.
+Like most of the crew, he had joined the ship just ten days earlier.
 The wreck was found in 2004, undisturbed except for fishing nets.